Procedural Knowledge Learning¶

 Similarly, architectural instantiations are created for structures recalled by semantic and episodic memory in the substate.

 All of the instantiations that were created in a substate form the instantiation graph of that substate.
 As chunking backtraces through the instantiation graph, it determines the subset of instantiations that contributed to a result.
-This set of instantiations and the connections between them composes the explanation trace for a learning episode.
-(So, the explanation trace is a subgraph of the instantiation graph.)
+This set of instantiations and the connections between them is the basis for the behavior trace used for a learning episode.
+(At this point, the behavior trace is a subgraph of the instantiation graph.)

 Basic concepts:

-- Every condition and action in the explanation trace has three elements:
+- Every condition and action in the instantiation graph has three elements:

 - For conditions, the three elements refer to the symbol in the positive